bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 further, they are expressed with nested functions.
 These and other kinds of “sugar” will be told about later.

-Thirdly, the actual implementation of Refal-5λ is not locked in contrast to a lot of other REFAL implementations.
-It means that  programmer is not constrained with some “embedded” language functions, embedded interface with C++ language allows the programmer to implement and use functionality in their programs on Refal, that absent in standard library – work with networks, with databases, windows interface and so on.
-As well as C/C++ languages allow using code insertion on assembler, Refal-5λ allows code insertions on C++ in source texts on REFAL (e.g. native insertions).
-Surely, C++ compiler is essential for compilation of such programs, but if you do not use native insertions, compiler C++ might not be installed.
+Thirdly, the actual implementation of Refal-5λ is not locked unlike many other REFAL implementations.
+It means that  the programmer is not constrained by some “embedded” language functions, embedded interface with C++ language allows the programmer to implement and use functionality in their programs on Refal, that absent in the standard library – work with networks, with databases, windows interface and so on.
+As well as C/C++ languages allow you to insert assembly code, Refal-5λ allows you  to insert C++ code into  REFAL source texts (e.g. native insertions).
+Surely, C++ compiler is necessary to compile such programs, but if you do not use native insertions, compiler C++ might not be installed.

-The actual implementation can compile the programs both in intermediate interpretive code and in code on C++.
+The actual implementation can compile programs in both intermediate interpretive code and C++ code.

 ## Installation and startup